 It can be beneficial to use a homeschool program or school that offers all grade levels.
 This gives families the opportunity to continue with procedures and structure they already know as their child advances.
 In tougher school districts, staying with the same homeschool program can make the annual registration process much easier.
-It also allows different aged siblings to be enrolled in the same program for efficiency and continuity.
+It also allows different aged siblings to enroll in the same program for efficiency and continuity.
 Are they a K-12 program?

 Although families do not plan on moving, it happens.
 A nationwide homeschool program would not require any school changes if the situation ever arises.
 Using a homeschool program with a regional accreditation is very helpful, because they are recognized nationwide.
 Online charter or online public schools are often limited to residency in a geographical area.
 Most homeschool associations are built with local support features and are also limited to a small geographical area.
 Does the homeschool program have any local or state-based dependencies that would prevent you from using the program elsewhere?

 It is not always the case, but large homeschool programs grew large for good reasons.
-They also have some benefits a small program may not be able to provide.
-A larger program may be better, unless you can get an endorsement or opinion from already enrolled families of a smaller homeschool program, it is often better to choose a larger program.
+Larger programs also have some benefits a small program may not be able to provide.
+A larger program may be better, unless you can get more information about the smaller homeschool program.
 School districts and other agencies may respect a larger school or program in their evaluations if it ever becomes an issue.
 Does it appear they have many other families using the homeschool program?

 Make sure your homeschool program offers sufficient high school lab kits for core high school science courses.
 Even if the lab kits are optional, you should consider it if the student might pursue a science-related field.
 This is important!
 Science labs can be one area that is more scrutinized by colleges or even when transferring to a different high school.
 Even some accredited programs do not offer enough hands-on experiments and lab work.
 Do they use an exceptional high school science lab structure or at least offer it as an option?